Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 We will `console.log` user profile.
 The user profile _name, date of birth, profession, number of pets, weight of protein in grams, has a job etc_.
 Every key value is separated by a comma.
 A key is followed by a colon, then the value, to form a key-value pair.
 Usually, keys are strings (Yes, we enclose the keys of an object into quotes).
 You can add more keys (properties) to it.

 _name_ is a string (its value I mean).
-There is a date object in javascript but for now, we can use a string for _date of birth_. _profession_ is also a string. _number of pets_ and _weight of protein in grams_ are numbers. _has a job_ is a key to indicate whether or not the profile holder has a job.
+There is a date object in javascript but for now, we can use a string for _date of birth_. _profession_ is also a string. _number of pets_ and _weight of protein in grams_ are numbers. _has a job_ indicates if the profile holder has a job.
 So it is a boolean.

 ```js
 {